Mipso: 2019 – 2025

 Mipso released 12 new tracks on their most recent eponymous album on October 16, 2020, their first on Rounder Records.
 The video for their track "Hourglass" premiered on PopMatters on October 7, 2020.

 Band members have also released solo projects.
 Robinson released a solo album, Wood Robinson's New Formal, in 2016.
-Rodenbough also released a solo album May 29, 2020, on Sleepy Cat Records called Spectacle of Love.
+Rodenbough also released a solo album on May 29, 2020, on Sleepy Cat Records called Spectacle of Love.

+In an Instagram post in May 2025, Mipso announced that they would take an "indfefinite hiatus" after two final shows at the Cat's Cradle on October 8th and 9th, 2025.

 Meaning of Name

 Over the years the group has claimed various origins of the word "Mipso."
 In 2013 guitarist Joseph Terrell stated that the members "just came up with it."
 In 2013 bassist Wood Robinson claimed that the name referred to a now defunct Japanese appliance manufacturer, crediting Jacob Sharp's thesis research into post-war Japan with unearthing a reference to the company.
 Sharp confirmed this version of the story in an interview with Bluegrass Today.
 In a September 2015 interview with Raleigh's News & Observer, however, Terrell revealed a new origin story, claiming to want to dispel previous rumors.
 "There's a phrase in Japan," he explains, "it means something familiar, but there's something a little bit off.
 And it roughly translates, or at least we were told, to 'a little pee in the miso.'
 And so we put a little P in the miso: Mipso."
 This story has subsequently been published and re-confirmed in various publications.